hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 ### Change the led blinking behaviour
-- If an adjustable CO<sub>2</sub> limit is exceeded, the LED on the front side of the device blinks every 60 seconds (250 ms lighting, 500 ms pause - repeating 4 times).
-- With the following procedure you can deactivate it.
+With the following procedure you can deactivate the LED

 1. Select the device and change to the tab `Messaging`, select `Downlink`
 2. Change the `FPort to 10`